Rithikkaa-17/-Data-Visualization/README.md

 Task 2 – Data Visualization and Storytelling
 Objective:
 Create insightful and interactive visualizations using Power BI to tell a compelling business story from a sales dataset.
-The goal is to derive business insights—not just showcase charts—through strategic visual storytelling.
+The goal is to derive business insights not just showcase charts through strategic visual storytelling.

 Tools Used:
 Power BI Desktop